-When the time comes to vacate rooms, each resident will be responsible for removing all personal items, (including personal furnishings and decorations) and returning the room to clean, move-in condition.
+When the time comes to vacate rooms, each resident will be responsible for removing all personal items, (including personal furnishings and decorations) and returning the room to clean, move-in condition by the date and time specified by residence life staff.
 Each room will be inspected and residents will be charged for any damage to the room or the college-provided furnishings in the room.
 All damage to a residence room will be assumed to be the responsibility of the current resident unless the staff was properly notified at the time of the incident.